GustavoEmmel/poc-ms-rabbit/README.md

 ---

+## Service to Service communication

+1. The communications happens with RabbitMQ, using the functions on the helper library.
+2. For asynchronous requests (that you don't need response) you can use the `sendAsync` method
+3. For synchronous requests (that you need the response from the service) you can use the `sendRPC` method
+4. Both methods are showcased in anotherController inside service-two accessing service-one
+---

 ## Adding a New Service

 1. Create a new folder (e.g., `service-three`) with an `index.js` and any required controllers.